XRPLF/xrpl-dev-portal/content/concepts/consensus-protocol/consensus-structure.md

 ---
 html: consensus-structure.html
 parent: consensus.html
+seo:
-blurb: Understand the role of consensus in the XRP Ledger.
+    description: Understand the role of consensus in the XRP Ledger.
 labels:
   - Blockchain
 ---